JoBergs/PsyCam/README.md

 --------------------------------
 The output filename will be the higest 5-digit integer number in ./dreams which is not occupied already, e.g. "00023.jpg".
 The Snapshot will be stored with the same Format but in ./snaphots.
-To synchonize the filename, empty both directories with rm ./dreams/*.jpg.s
+Old dreams and snapshots are stored after starting PsyCam with a timestamp.

 * [Johannes Bergs](mailto:jo@knight-of-pi.org)